Dried and salted cod: History

 Salt cod formed a vital item of international commerce between the New World and the Old, and formed one leg of the so-called triangular trade.
 Thus, it spread around the Atlantic and became a traditional ingredient not only in Northern European cuisine, but also in Mediterranean, West African, Caribbean, and Brazilian cuisines.

 The drying of food is the world's oldest known preservation method, and dried fish has a storage life of several years.
 Traditionally, salt cod was dried only by the wind and the sun, hanging on wooden scaffolding or lying on clean cliffs or rocks near the seaside.

 Drying preserves many nutrients, and the process of salting and drying codfish is said to make it tastier.
 Salting became economically feasible during the 17th century, when cheap salt from Southern Europe became available to the maritime nations of Northern Europe.
 The method was cheap, and the work could be done by the fisherman or his family.
 The resulting product was easily transported to market, and salt cod became a staple item in the diet of the populations of Catholic countries on 'meatless' Fridays and during Lent.

-The British Newfoundland Colony lacked the cold dry weather necessary to make stockfish and the plentiful salt required to make Portuguese style salted fish.
+Newfoundland lacked the cold dry weather necessary to make stockfish and the plentiful salt required to make Portuguese-style salted fish.
 Instead, they developed a hybrid approach of lightly salted fish dried in a milder climate.
 In Norway, this was first known as "terranova fisk" (Newfoundland fish) but came to be known as klippfisk (rock fish) for the rocky coasts where it was (and still is) produced.

-The British also developed a system of drying cod from the Grand Banks of Newfoundland during the summer, which was called "habardine" or "poor john."
+The British also developed a system of drying cod from the Grand Banks of Newfoundland during the summer, which was called "habardine" or "poor john".

 Names

-In Middle English dried, and salted cod was called haberdine.
+In Middle English, dried and salted cod was called haberdine.
 Dried cod and the dishes made from it are known by many names around the world, many of them derived from the root bacal-, itself of unknown origin.
 Explorer John Cabot reported that it was the name used by the inhabitants of Newfoundland.
-Some of these are: bacalhau (salgado) (Portuguese), bacalao salado (Spanish), bacallau salgado (Galician), bakailao (Basque), bacallà salat i assecat or bacallà salat (Catalan), μπακαλιάρος, bakaliáros (Greek), Klippfisch (German), morue salée (French), baccalà (Italian), bakalar (Croatian), bakkeljauw (Surinamese Dutch), bakaljaw (Maltese), makayabu (Central and East Africa), and kapakala (Finnish).
+Some of these are: bacalhau (salgado) (Portuguese), bacalao salado (Spanish), bacallau salgado (Galician), bakailao (Basque), bacallà salat i assecat or bacallà salat (Catalan), μπακαλιάρος, bakaliáros (Greek), Klippfisch (German), morue salée (French), baccalà (Italian), bacałà (Venetian), bakalar (Croatian), bakkeljauw (Surinamese Dutch), bakaljaw (Maltese), makayabu (Central and East Africa), Okporoko (Igbo-Nigeria) and kapakala (Finnish).
 Other names include ráktoguolli/goikeguolli (Sami), klipfisk (Danish) klippfisk/kabeljo (Swedish), stokvis/klipvis (Netherlandish Dutch), saltfiskur [ˈsal̥tˌfɪskʏr̥] (Icelandic), morue (French), bartolitius (Canadian), and saltfish (Anglophone I Caribbean).

 Process

-The fish is beheaded, eviscerated and cut flat by removing the spine, often on board the boat or ship.
-(This is feasible with whitefish, whereas it would not be with oily fish.)
+The fish is beheaded, eviscerated and cut flat by removing the spine, often on board the boat or ship (this is feasible with whitefish, whereas it would not be with oily fish).
 It is then salted and dried ashore.
 Traditionally the fish was sun-dried on rocks or wooden frames, but modern commercial production is mainly dried indoors with electrical heating.
 It is sold whole or in portions, with or without bones.